patcadelina/prometheus-wiki/HOWTO-cut-a-new-release.md

 $ git tag -a vx.x.x
 $ git push --tags
 ```
-Signed tag with a GPG key is appreciated, so if you have added a GPG key to your Github account using the following [procedure](https://help.github.com/articles/generating-a-gpg-key/), you can add the `-s` flag to the `git tag` command to sign it with your key.
+Signed tag with a GPG key is appreciated, so if you have added a GPG key to your Github account using the following [procedure](https://help.github.com/articles/generating-a-gpg-key/), you can replace the `-a` flag by `-s` flag of the `git tag` command to sign it with your key.

 At this moment, the release process through CircleCI will be triggered for this tag.
 You must create a Github Release using the UI for this tag otherwise CircleCI will not be able to upload tarballs for this tag.